core-wg/uri-path-abbrev/draft-amsuess-core-shopinc.md

 Examples of rules are:

 * Options after the first are treated exactly like Uri-Path options.
+(Hereby called the initial+path rule)

 * There can be only one added Uri-Path-Short option, and its opaque value is looked up in a table shaped like the Uri-Path-Short IANA registry.